External Transfer Information

 VIII.
 Credit Requirement

-Students who transfer into the School of Management must complete a total of 129 credits plus Career Management Seminars, in addition to the course requirements listed above.
+Students who transfer into the School of Management must fulfill the above course requirements AND complete a total of 129 credits plus Career Management Seminars to complete the Bachelor of Science in Business Administration.
 Any academic credit can count towards this total.

 For More Information

-- Transfer students with general program questions can contact Liz Katz, Assistant Director in the School of Management’s Undergraduate Program Office, at email@example.com or 617-353-2650.
+- Transfer students with general program questions can contact Karen Plescia, Assistant Director in the School of Management’s Undergraduate Program Office, at email@example.com or 617-353-2650.

 - Admissions-specific questions should be addressed to the following offices:

-- For U.S. citizens, contact Ashley Hanson, Senior Program Coordinator, or Caitlin Mahoney, Senior Program Coordinator in Admissions, via email at firstname.lastname@example.org or email@example.com, or at 617-353-2319.
+- For U.S. citizens, contact Ashley Hanson, Senior Program Coordinator, or Caitlin Mahoney, Senior Program Coordinator in Admissions, at 617-353-2319.

-- For international students, contact Monique Bellefleur, International Student Advisor in Admissions, at firstname.lastname@example.org or 617-353-4492.
+- For international students, contact Monique Bellefleur, International Student Advisor in Admissions, at 617-353-4492.